 Finally, Diane discussed moving away from GDP to a new measure of our economy that uses metrics such as living standards and wellbeing rather than simply transactional goods and services.
 An example of such a measure is the Social Progress Index.

 Diane outlined an initial cost to countries that adopted this new measure.
 But if there were sufficient early adopters who switched, there could be collective benefits.

 InstEAD’s Director of Research, Dr Gurleen Popli, gave a seminar presentation to the Industrial Economics and Finance group at the Nottingham University Business School on 15th March 2017.
 Gurleen presented the paper ‘A dynamic analysis of skill formation and NEET status’, co-authored with Daniel Gladwell and Aki Tsuchiya.

-In this paper, we firstly analyse the relationship between savings and expectations at the individual level.
-Specifically, we explore the relationship between saving on a regular monthly basis and expectations as measured by subjective job insecurity and being pessimistic about future finances.
-We also focus on the influence of the prevailing macroeconomic environment.
+This seminar will consider the determinants of saving on a regular monthly basis and private pension contributions over a period of nearly two decades.
+Moreover, we explore the relationship between both types of saving and expectations as measured by being pessimistic about future finances.
+We also focus on the influence of the prevailing macroeconomic environment and household which are in low pay.
 We exploit UK panel data covering 1996 to 2014 drawn from the British Household Panel Survey and Understanding Society.
-Hence, our period of analysis covers the recent financial crisis.
+Hence, importantly our period of analysis covers the recent financial crisis.
 We then explore the effects of saving on a regular basis for future financial hardship in order to shed light on whether regular savings act as safety net for future financial difficulties.
-Our findings suggest that being pessimistic about future finances is positively associated with saving on a regular basis, which accords with precautionary saving motives.
+The results suggest that being pessimistic about future finances is positively associated with saving on a regular basis, which accords with precautionary saving motives.
 Our findings also indicate that saving on a regular basis is inversely associated with future financial hardship.